Towards Understanding Adversarial Robustness of Optical Flow Networks: Can the Vulnerability be Controlled?

 Based on the previous analysis, we add corresponding architectural (and training improvements) to FlowNetC and show that this intervention also makes it robust to patch-based attacks.
-The components we add to FlowNetC, which is by far the most vulnerable network, are already included in most modern architectures and can be regarded as the important ingredients that make an optical flow network robust to repetitive patterns as used by patch-based adversarial attacks.
+The components we add to FlowNetC are already included in most modern architectures and can be regarded as the important ingredients that make an optical flow network robust to self-similar patterns as exploited by adversarial patch attacks.
+Complementary, we also show that we can create a more vulnerable RAFT variant.